Brender-Studio/brender-snippets/README.md

 Please ensure your script includes proper documentation and adheres to our code standards.

 ## Support

-If you need help with a script or have questions:
+If you need assistance with a script or have questions:

 - Check our [Brender Studio documentation](https://www.brenderstudio.com/docs)
 - Join our [Discord community](https://discord.gg/z7sBb4J5r5)